RowydaElshaer219/Smart-shopping-cart-using-computer-vision/README.md

 # Smart Shopping Cart Based on Computer Vision

-A graduation project aimed at enhancing the in-store shopping experience using computer vision and indoor navigation.
+Our graduation project aims to enhance and modernize the traditional in-store shopping experience by combining computer vision and intelligent navigation.
-The system detects products using YOLOv11 and tracks them across frames using YOLOv8 + BYTrack algorithm.
-It also guides users within the store using SVG-based indoor maps.
+It addresses common pain points like manual barcode scanning, product lookup, and inefficient navigation inside large retail spaces.
+The system uses YOLOv11 for detecting products in real time and YOLOv8 + ByteTrack for tracking them across frames, ensuring accurate cart updates.
+To assist users in locating products quickly, the solution also includes a smart indoor navigation system based on SVG maps and Dijkstra’s algorithm, providing optimal routes within the store.
+This project demonstrates how AI can be applied to retail to improve customer satisfaction, reduce checkout time, and streamline store management.

 ---